Taking transport into the future

 Reducing carbon emissions in goods transport

 In 2015, IRU participated in an initiative to examine the various types of vehicle requirements that would best suit a greener future, and which are achievable by 2030.
-The resulting Transport of the Future: Goods report identifies the measures necessary to ensure efficiency gains across the transport chain, a reduction of carbon emissions and increased safety in road transport.
+The resulting Commercial Vehicle of the Future report identifies the measures necessary to ensure efficiency gains across the transport chain, a reduction of carbon emissions and increased safety in road transport.

 Building vehicles of the future